Study on hydrotherapy & massage in the hammam for endometriosis

 A 4-week integral HAMMAM program combining hydrotherapy and massage in a multisensory immersive environment is a feasible and effective intervention to relieve pain during menstruation and intercourse as well as sleep-related pain impairment in women with endometriosis.

-The study shows that spa therapy relieves chronic back pain in patients with osteoarthritis.
+- The study shows that a 4-week HAMMAM therapy improves pain & sleep quality in women with endometriosis.

 Healing & thermal therapy